Chuck DeVore

 Charles S. "Chuck" DeVore (born May 20, 1962) is an American politician who served as a Republican member of the California State Assembly from 2004 to 2010 when he lived in Irvine and represented the 70th District, which includes portions of Orange County.
 DeVore was Vice Chair of the Assembly Revenue and Taxation Committee as well as Vice Chair of the Veterans Affairs Committee.
 He also served on the Budget Committee and was a member of the Joint Legislative Audit Committee.
 After losing a 2010 bid for Republican nomination for the United States Senate, in 2011 DeVore moved to Texas to work for the Texas Public Policy Foundation where he is now Vice President for National Initiatives.

 Education

 DeVore earned a full Army ROTC scholarship that allowed him to obtain a bachelor's degree in Strategic Studies (cum laude) in 1985 from Claremont McKenna College.
 He was named a Distinguished Military Graduate.
 He studied abroad at American University in Cairo, Egypt.
 He's a graduate of the U.S. Army's Command and General Staff Officer Course.

 Early life

 DeVore served as Special Assistant for Foreign Affairs to the Assistant Secretary of Defense for Legislative Affairs during the Reagan administration from 1986 to 1988.
 In 1992, his national guard unit was activated during the 1992 Los Angeles riots.
 He later worked as Vice President of Communications and Research for Irvine-based aerospace company SM&A from 1991 to 2004.
+He was a Claremont Institute Lincoln Fellow in 2004.